HomeVertebratesHutia

 Taxonomy and Evolution

 Molecular studies have revealed that the subfamily Capromyinae is nested within Echimyidae, a family of Neotropical spiny rats.
-They are a sister group to the Owl’s spiny rat of the genus Carterodon
+They are a sister group to the genus Carterodon, commonly known as the Owl’s spiny rat.

 Historically, around 20 species of hutias have been identified, but currently, there are only 10 extant species.
 These surviving species are grouped into four extant genera, all classified under the tribe Capromyini.